We are committed to partnering with God to see the flourishing of Aboriginal and Torres Strait Islander peoples and communities.

 Blog post by Brooke Prentis - ‘The Only Thing I Could Do Was Pray’

-Follow us on social media and sign up with your email here to stay updated about our annual Prayer Vigil for Aboriginal Deaths in Custody in September 2023
+Follow us on social media and sign up with your email here to stay updated about our next annual Prayer Vigil for Aboriginal Deaths in Custody (usually in September)

 Template letter Aboriginal Deaths in Custody